informalsystems/quint/examples/cosmos-bank/cosmos-bank.md

 pure def SendKeeper::SendCoins(ctx: BankCtx,
     fromAddr: Addr, toAddr: Addr, amt: Coins): (bool, BankCtx) = {
   // Implementation: if Coins are constructed with NewCoins, they must be positive.
-  // However, if they are constructed some other way, there is no precondition.
+  // However, if they are constructed another way, there is no precondition.
   // TODO: checking LockedCoins that deal with vested coins.
   // Safely subtract the coins from fromAddr and add them to toAddr. val fromCoins = ViewKeeper::GetAllBalances(ctx, fromAddr)